saifk00/obsidian-vault/References/ceruzzi-2003.md

 tags:
 author: Paul Ceruzzi
 title: A New History of Modern Computing
-location: Reading/A New History of Modern Computing.pdf
+location: Reading/A History of Modern Computing.pdf
 ---